-Tired of having to continually clean webbing off the side of the building?
+Tired of having to continually clean cobwebs off the side of the house?
 Or, worse yet, power wash or paint every few years to get rid of accumulated webs?

-Something inching up on your body usually spurs a variety of reactions: irritated at best, downright scary at worst.
+Something inching up on your body usually creates a variety of reactions: irritated at best, downright scary at worst.

 In a world of unwanted crawling critters, ticks might be the most unwelcome of all.

-Ponder fertilizing your lawn.
+Think about fertilizing your lawn.
 Do you really need six or seven applications?
 Of course not.
 Starter fertilizer in the spring, weed and feed in summer, and winterizer in the fall.
-Any more, and you risk doing more harm than good.
+Any more, and you risk doing more damage than good.